Guide to Pretrained Word Embeddings for NLP Practitioners

 These embeddings are trained on large datasets, saved, and then used for solving other tasks.
 That’s why pretrained word embeddings are a form of Transfer Learning.

 Transfer learning, as the name suggests, is about transferring the learnings of one task to another.
 Learnings could be either weights or embeddings.
 In our case here, learnings are the embeddings.
 Hence, this concept is known as pretrained word embeddings.
-In the case of weights, the concept is known as a pretrained model.
+The concept is known as a pretrained model in the case of weights.

 You can learn more about Transfer Learning in the below in-depth article:

-But, why do we need pretrained word embeddings in the first place?
-Why can’t we learn our own embeddings from scratch?
+But why do we need pretrained word embeddings in the first place?
+Why can’t we learn our embeddings from scratch?
 I will answer these questions in the next section.

 Why Do We Need Pretrained Word Embeddings?

-Pretrained word embeddings capture the semantic and syntactic meaning of a word as they are trained on large datasets.
-They are capable of boosting the performance of a Natural Language Processing (NLP) model.
-These word embeddings come in handy during hackathons and of course, in real-world problems as well.
+Pretrained word embeddings capture a word’s semantic and syntactic meaning as they are trained on large datasets.
+They can boost the performance of a Natural Language Processing (NLP) model.
+These word embeddings come in handy during hackathons and, of course, in real-world problems.

 • Sparsity of training data